kyverno/website/content/en/docs/Installation/_index.md

 `kyverno-svc.kyverno.svc.kyverno-tls-pair` | tls.key & tls.crt  | key and signed certificate
 `kyverno-svc.kyverno.svc.kyverno-tls-ca` | rootCA.crt | root CA used to sign the certificate

-Kyverno uses Secrets created above to setup TLS communication with the kube-apiserver and specify the CA bundle to be used to validate the webhook server's certificate in the admission webhook configurations.
+Kyverno uses Secrets created above to setup TLS communication with the Kubernetes API server and specify the CA bundle to be used to validate the webhook server's certificate in the admission webhook configurations.

 This process has been automated for you with a simple script that generates a self-signed CA, a TLS certificate-key pair, and the corresponding Kubernetes secrets: [helper script](https://github.com/kyverno/kyverno/blob/main/scripts/generate-self-signed-cert-and-k8secrets.sh)

-##### 2.3.
-Install Kyverno
+##### Install Kyverno

 You can now install Kyverno by selecting one of the available methods from the [installation section above](/docs/installation/#compatibility-matrix).